 Call (877) 549-5102

-Mood Disorders and Substance Use
+How Are Mood Disorders and Substance Use Connected?

 Substance use is extremely common with mood disorders, often as an attempt to manage the highs or lows, and it makes the cycle worse.
 Treating both together is essential, which is the focus of our dual diagnosis care.